jameswatts/cake-toolkit/README.md

 * **Object-Oriented Design:** Every UI element is defined and manipulated as an object, giving you maximum control over the development of your View, by limiting your work to the semantic definition of the interface.
 * **Abstraction and Encapsulation:** The ability to define a View as a native *PHP* class unlocks the potential of the native object-oriented features of the language, allowing Views to be extended, blocks of content to be abstracted, and view logic to be encapsulated in helper methods.
 * **Separation of Concerns:** The design of the plugin provides a clear and coherent separation of the languages implicated in your development, such as *PHP*, *HTML*, *CSS* and *JavaScript*, making it easy to delegate experts in their field to the relevant areas, without having to work around code they're not familiar with.
-* **Extensible Architecture:** Allowing collections of UI elements to be packaged into factories makes it easy to not only extend the existing factories, but also create your own, tailored to your requirements.
+* **Extensible Architecture:** Allowing collections of UI elements to be packaged into factories makes it easy to, not only extend the existing factories but, also create your own, tailored to your requirements.
-* **Plug and Play:** The functionality of the plugin only adds to the current features available in *CakePHP*, making it possible for **CTK** views to work along-side normal static ".ctp" views.
+* **Plug and Play:** The functionality of the plugin only adds to the current features available in *CakePHP*, making it possible for **CTK** Views to work along-side normal static ".ctp" Views.
-* **Legacy Features:** Great care has been taken to maintaining the availability of the standard View features available in *CakePHP*, such as *layouts*, *elements*, *content blocks* and *helpers*.
+* **Legacy Features:** Great care has been taken to maintaining the availability of the standard features for Views available in *CakePHP*, such as *layouts*, *elements*, *content blocks* and *helpers*.

-To start using the **Cake Toolkit** it's as simple as including the plugin in your application and extending the *CtkAppController* to inherit everything you'll need, for example:
+To start using the **Cake Toolkit** it's as simple as including the plugin in your application, and then extending the *CtkAppController* to inherit everything you'll need, for example:

 ```php
 class ExampleController extends CtkAppController {